sphinx-contrib/svgbob/README.md

 documentation source for readers that are not browsing the HTML version.

-[Svgbob](https://github.com/ivanceras/svgbob) is a diagramming model implemented in Rust that can convert ASCII diagrams.
+[Svgbob](https://github.com/ivanceras/svgbob) is a diagramming model implemented in Rust that can convert ASCII diagrams into SVG.
 Using it allows you to:

 * Keep a textual version of the diagram in your documentation, so that it remains legible.
-* Render a nicer version as SVG for HTML or PDF renderings of the documentation.
+* Render a nicer version as SVG for HTML or PDF versions of the documentation.

 ## 💡 Example